Esri/jsapi-resources/esm-samples/jsapi-custom-workers/README.md

 This repo demonstrates using [`@arcgis/core`](https://www.npmjs.com/package/@arcgis/core) ES modules with custom workers.

+## Known Issues
+- `webpack-dev-server` had a [breaking change](https://github.com/webpack/webpack-dev-server/blob/master/CHANGELOG.md#-breaking-changes-4) in `4.0.0` which removed `contentBase` in favor of the `static` option.
+This sample has been changed accordingly.

 ## Building workers

 The key to using custom workers is building the workers separately from your main build.
 In this demo we use Rollup to build the workers and webpack to build the main application.